jhlothamer/godot_game_state_saver_plugin/addons/game_state_saver/README.md

    	get_tree().change_scene_to_file("res://levels/level1.tscn")

 ### Saving Game State to Save Game Files
-The GameStateService only stores game state data in memory till it's save_game_state() function is called.
+The GameStateService only stores game state data in memory till its save_game_state() function is called.
 All you need to do is pass it a file name.

 for example: